 More tops tips for buying a walking jacket

-*Buy a jacket that will allow for baselayer underneath.
+- Buy a jacket that will allow for baselayer underneath.

-* Can you move your arms in your jacket?
+- Can you move your arms in your jacket?
 A jacket that is too tight on the shoulders will be hopeless when you’re trying to put on your rucksack, for example.

-* When trying on the jacket, make sure the cuff covers the top part of your hand so as to stop rain water soaking your lower arms.
+- When trying on the jacket, make sure the cuff covers the top part of your hand so as to stop rain water soaking your lower arms.

+Different sports and activities.
 If you have the budget, go for a waterproof jacket that is designed to suit each sport, including hiking, skiing, running and cycling.
 Most jacket designers will think about the sport participation.
 For example, when on a bike the arms and jacket length need to be long enough to reach the hands and over the bum when seated on a bike.

 Anything else?
 We have not yet mentioned lined versus unlined jackets.
 Some jackets have a silky or mesh lining.
 This is meant to aid comfort against the skin.
 However, most jackets that are fully breathable will not have a lining, because this might hamper the ability of the fabric to allow sweat vapour out.
 The Gore-Tex active shell has a softer lining attached to the membrane that claims to offer superb breathability.
 Remember, that waterproofs aren't magic (even if some brands want you to believe this!)
-Even the most expensive, top-end waterproof jacket will let in some moisture if you stand under a waterfall, and build up a little dampness inside if you go running in high temperatures/.
+Even the most expensive, top-end waterproof jacket will let in some moisture if you stand under a waterfall, and build up a little dampness inside if you go running in high temperatures.
 You can help a jacket to work well by keeping it clean and occasionally reproofing.
 Gore-Tex tell customers to wash the jacket with a special outdoors clothing wash and then iron the outer gently to reproof.
 This can be done up to 15 times in the life of a jacket.